jbroerken/mrh_os_files/README.txt

 # About
 ##

-The mrh_os_files project supplies all default files used by the MRH platform.
+The mrh_os_files project supplies default files used by the MRH platform.
+All files are organized in a way which matches the expected structure defined by the individual components when using their default settings.

 ##